matomo-org/developer-documentation/docs/5.x/tests-travis-extended.md

   * **TRAVIS\_COMMITTER\_NAME**
   * **TRAVIS\_COMMITTER\_EMAIL**

-    These variables control the username and email address used when commiting changes from within a travis build.
+    These variables control the username and email address used when committing changes from within a travis build.

     When the .travis.yml file is auto-updated, the travis build will commit the changes and push them to your plugin's git repository.
 The committer's username and email address are determined by these variable.